 - ring-virtual-lock.groovy - Any Z-Wave lock that connects to Ring Alarm

-- ring-virtual-beams-bridge.groovy - Smart Lighting (Beams) bridge
+- ring-virtual-beams-bridge.groovy - Smart Lighting (Beams) bridge.
+Required to create security lighting devices

 - ring-virtual-beams-group.groovy - Smart Lighting Group